sdiehl28/tutorial-website/content/nb_overview/_index.md

 ### Operating System

 Most of the Jupyter Notebooks on this site will run identically under Linux or MacOS or Windows.
-All notebooks were tested on Ubuntu 18.04 LTS running Anaconda Distribution 2018.12 or later.
+All notebooks were tested on Ubuntu 18.04.2 LTS running Anaconda Distribution 2019.03 or later.

 ### Python Package Versions

-The package versions I am using on my workstation, as of March, 2019, can be seen with: [Show Versions]( http://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/snippets/ShowVersions.ipynb)
+The package versions I am using on my workstation, as of June, 2019, can be seen with: [Show Versions]( http://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/snippets/ShowVersions.ipynb)

-I am using the Anaconda distribution which I highly recommend for learning purposes.
+I am using the Anaconda distribution which I recommend for learning purposes.
 See [Getting Started](/getting_started)

 If you install a recent version of Anaconda, your packages will be the same or later and these notebooks should work the same in your environment.